security-egg/securityegg/_posts/2022-07-28-hacky-holidays.md

 categories: ctfs
 ---

-Long time no see and I return with a CTF write-up U+1F973.
+Long time no see and I return with a CTF write-up.
 The one I'm talking about is the Hacky Holidays - Unlock the City, hosted by hackazon, which lasted from 08/07/2022 to 26/07/2022.
 It released challenges in 4 phases, many many challenges, but, I didnt have the inspiration to get bothered with a CTF before, I believe, the 21st of July.<br>So, I just solved some beginner and easy level challenges, still, I got a taste of many more, as long as failed to see a clear path to the solution of most of them.
 Which means that, one more post about this CTF will follow, this time with the mistakes I did and led me away from my dearest flags xD.

 <article>
-	<h3><b>Mayor's Blog | Web | Beginner</b></h3>
+	<h3><b>Mayor's Blog | Web | Beginner</b></h3><br>
 	This challenge consisted of 5 parts.
 The first part was about finding a secret flag, somewhere hidden in the website.
 I am proud to confess that...
 I couldn't find it.
-I don't know why, I don't know where they hid it, I just couldn't find it and skipped right to the next part U+1FAE0.
+I don't know why, I don't know where they hid it, I just couldn't find it and skipped right to the next part.<br><br>
-	<h5>Task 2: Get Access to an Editor Account</h5>
+	<h5>Task 2: Get Access to an Editor Account</h5><br>
 	<i>Try to exploit the password resetting functionality to gain access to an account</i><br>
 	Indeed, there is a "Forgot Password" functionality.
 Which I forgot to get a screenshot for.
 But let's continue, just have faith to my description.
 The website was hosting the Mayor's Blog.
 There were two posts from the mayor, a paragraph laughing at the mayor about the bad security mechanisms and a "Click here to login" button.
 The button led to a login page with the reset password option.<br>
 	What's intresting, in order to reset a password we've been asked to answer to two security questions.
 This weakness leads to an attack vector including <u>social engineering</u>, which I find a pretty good idea, as it is a very realistic approach.<br>